“Uncorking” the facts - The Effects of Alcohol on Human Health

 Let me begin by sharing with my readers that I too have the occasional glass of wine with dinner, so I’m not writing this article from a pious, pontificating point of view or in any way extending judgement.
 I know talking about the choice to consume alcohol can be a very sensitive subject.

-I wrote this article because as I’ve gotten older, now 56, I’ve become far more acutely aware of the effect even in the smallest amount of alcohol has on my body, with respect to my sleep and heart rate, both of which I monitor every night with my OURA RING.
+I wrote this article because as I’ve gotten older, now 56, at the time of writing this article, I’ve become far more acutely aware of the effect even the smallest amount of alcohol has on my body, with respect to my sleep and heart rate, both of which I monitor every night with my OURA RING.
 My main concern was, I noticed every time I have a glass of wine, my heart rate stays elevated for 5 to 6 hours, (consistent with research) and I fail to achieve what would be considered an adequate amount of nREM STAGE 3 DEEP SLEEP, which is absolutely vital for our health.
 This is the only stage of sleep, and the only mechanism by which the brain can remove cellular waste via the cerebral spinal fluid.
 Poor sleep causes neurological issues and is one of the leading contributors to cardiovascular disease, both compromising our health.
 To learn more about sleep and its impact on health read: The Importance Of A Good Night’s Rest: Understanding The Stages Of Sleep, Circadian Rhythms, And Their Impact On Your Health

-As much as I would like to sugarcoat this topic, let’s just state the obvious.
-Alcohol is essentially a toxin.
-When consumed, it is processed by the body as a poison that the body must work hard to eliminate.
 While moderate consumption is often socially accepted and even encouraged, it's vital to understand that any amount of alcohol can have harmful effects on the body.
-A recent meta-analysis of decades of research debunked the myth that moderate alcohol consumption, such as a glass of red wine, offers health benefits or extends life.
-The study concludes that promoting alcohol as contributing to longevity was largely propaganda sponsored by the industry itself, and there is no completely safe level of alcohol consumption (EurekAlert!).
+A recent meta-analysis of decades of research, debunked the myth that moderate alcohol consumption, such as a glass of red wine, offers health benefits or extends life.
+The study concludes that promoting alcohol as contributing to longevity was largely propaganda sponsored by the industry itself.
+There is no evidence that the consumption of alcohol adds longevity to our lives and there is no completely safe level of alcohol consumption.
+(EurekAlert!)

 The Physiological Impact of Alcohol